 The challenge is to divide up the teams into groups of people with similar skills.
 For example: data marketing, IT security, IT data, etc.

-Cut it down into smaller deliverables!
+Cut them down into smaller deliverables!
 You're probably thinking about your last ERP or CRM project that lasted 18 months.
 We suggest that you break those types of projects down into deliverables that allow you to measure progress and reprioritize what needs to be done.

 No worries, you create a team for your IT architect.